octabytes/octabytes.github.io/content/applications/customer-support/freescout.md

   iframe_website: /website-iframe/applications/customer-support/freescout
   dashboardImage: /images/applications/customer-support/freescout/screenshot-1.jpg
   short_description: FreeScout is a free self-hosted help desk & shared mailbox.
-  description: FreeScout is the super lightweight and powerful free open source help desk and shared inbox written in PHP (Laravel framework).
+  description: "FreeScout is the super lightweight and powerful free open source help desk and shared inbox written in PHP (Laravel framework).
 It is a self hosted clone of HelpScout.
-Now you can enjoy free Zendesk & Help Scout without giving up privacy or locking you into a service you don't control.
+Now you can enjoy free Zendesk & Help Scout without giving up privacy or locking you into a service you don't control."
   features:
     - title: Mobile-friendly
       description: 100% Mobile-friendly.